sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 This topic describes an example two-Zap workflow for Zapier:

-1. Every time you receive an email in Gmail with a 1040 document attached, Zapier triggers Sensible to 1. extract data from it and 2. output the extraction as a spreadsheet.
+1. Zap 1: Every time you receive an email in Gmail with a 1040 document attached, Zapier triggers Sensible to 1. extract data from it and 2. output the extraction as a spreadsheet.
-2. Every time Sensible extracts a document, Zapier checks that it's a 1040.
+2. Zap 2: Every time Sensible extracts a document, Zapier checks that it's a 1040.
 If so, Zapier uploads the spreadsheet of the extracted data to a folder in Google drive.

 Prerequisite: Configure 1040 extractions in Sensible
 ----